Bhumbra/CLAS/README.md

   then In0 and In1 are of identical sizes with each other (1xmxkx1) and Out is effectively one dimensional since its outer two dimensions are singleton (i.e. having dimensions 1x1xm).

-Perhaps this will require more explanation with some useful examples and needs than up more than a few lines of README text...
-I'm not there yet, but better documention is to follow in the future!
+Perhaps this will require more explanation with some useful examples beyond the few lines here within the README text.
+More detailed documention is to follow in the future!

 MOTIVATION